Buy UltraTech Cement, target Rs 4690: Dharmesh Shah

 ICICI Direct.com Research

-UltraTech Cement is the largest player in India with a capacity of 96.5 MT and market share of over 23 percent.
+UltraTech Cement is the largest player in India with a capacity of ~96.5 MT and market share of over 23%.
 Within a secular up trend, the stock has undergone a secondary phase of correction.

 The recent breakout from the downward sloping channel (as shown in adjacent chart) signifies termination of the secondary phase of consolidation that augurs well for the resumption of the primary uptrend, thereby providing a fresh entry opportunity.